Generic Name: prenatal multivitamins (PRE nay tal VYE ta mins)

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 When taken as directed, PrenaCare are not expected to cause serious side effects.
 Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Vitamin and mineral supplements can interact with certain medications, or affect how medications work in your body.
 Ask a doctor or pharmacist before using PrenaCare with any other medications, especially:

 heart or blood pressure medications;

 trimethoprim and sulfamethoxazole (SMX-TMP or SMZ-TMP); or

 This list is not complete.
-Other drugs may interact with prenatal multivitamins, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect PrenaCare, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about PrenaCare (multivitamin, prenatal)